-12. Prior to the commencement of any development the applicant shall secure the implementation of a programme of archaeological work in accordance with a written scheme of investigation which shall be submitted to and approved in writing by the Local Planning Authority.
+12. Prior to the commencement of any development the applicant, their agent or successors in title shall secure the implementation of a programme of archaeological work in accordance with a written scheme of investigation which shall be submitted to and approved in writing by the Local Planning Authority.
 This scheme shall cover archaeological fieldwork together with post-excavation work and publication of the results.